Uthumphon: Exile in Burma

 About two months after the fall of Ayutthaya, on 6 June 1767 (9th waxing of Nayon 1129 ME), Nemyo Thihapate the supreme Burmese commander left Ayutthaya with his grand entourage of Ayutthayan captives.
 Uthumphon and other Ayutthayan royal members followed Nemyo Thihapate in the northern land route to Uthaithani, where they turned west, going through the foresty pass in modern Thung Yai Naresuan Wildlife Sanctuary through Umphang to reach Martaban.
 From Martaban, the entourage somehow reached the Irrawaddy River, possibly through Pegu and Rangoon.
 Uthumphon was a part of the Burmese victory procession, sailing upstream the Irrawaddy through Prome to eventually reach the Burmese capital of Ava.
 Nemyo Thihapate reached and returned to Ava in August 1767 and Uthumphon should arrive shortly after.

 Utumphon's tomb pagoda in Amarapura Township, Myanmar.
 Whether it did belong to Uthumphon still remains debatable.

 Uthumphon was resettled near Ava, along with other Ayutthaya ex-nobles, numbering over 2,000 princes and princesses and their entourages, and over 800 queens bearing titles.
 At Ava, the history, government, and ceremonies of the Ayutthayan court were documented in a Burmese language chronicle called the Yodaya Chronicle (ယိုးဒယားရာဇဝင်).
 The Yodaya Chronicle was later translated back into Thai, entitled Ayutthayan affidavit or The Testimony of the King who Entered a Wat although there is no evidence that Uthumphon provided input into the testimony.

 Uthumphon, as a Buddhist monk, stayed at Ava for about fifteen years until 1783 when the new Burmese king Bodawpaya moved the Burmese royal capital to Amarapura.
-Uthumphon and his Yodayan followers moved to the new Burmese royal seat of Amarapura, settling at Yawahaeng or Rahaeng villiage.
+Uthumphon and his Yodayan followers moved to the new Burmese royal seat of Amarapura, settling at Yawahaeng or Rahaeng village.
 Uthumphon spent another thirteen years at Amarapura until his death in 1796 at about the age of sixty-six.
 Upon his death, Uthumphon was entombed in a chedi at the Linzin Hill graveyard on the edge of Taungthaman Lake in Mandalay Region's Amarapura Township, about 500 m northwest of U Bein Bridge.